andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 ## Custom Errors
 Native errors are limited and can never fit all application needs.
-We will explore two different ways (out of several) to communicate error cases: *subclassing* native errors constructors and use a *code* property.
+We will explore two different ways (out of several) to communicate error cases: *subclassing* native error constructors and use a *code* property.
 These aren't mutually exclusive.

 ### Using a `code` property